dannystaple/dannystaple.github.io/_posts/2008-12-23-crackers-and-cheese-christmas-snacking.md

 * Sweet pickle/ploughmans – This is the traditional pickle for cheese.
 Goes most excellently with cheddar.
 It is tangy, crunchy and chunky pickle with a mixture of vegetables.
 * Pickled Onions – There are a few varieties of these and depending on the aging and spices used, their piquancy varies.
 I have had pickled onions that made my eyes water on more than one occasion.
-* Piccalilli – This is a very sharp and spicy pickle based on mustard, with cauliflower and other vegetables.
+* Piccalilli – This is a sharp and spicy pickle based on mustard, with cauliflower and other vegetables.
 I enjoy this but it is a bit much for some.
 Be careful when buying this – it looks similar in colour to coronation sauce and I have bought the other in error at least once.
 * Onion and Redcurrant Chutney – Sweet and sharp, a favourite with some of the cheese that is less potent than strong cheddar.
 * Pickled Gherkins – I prefer the sliced, crinkle cut variety for cheeses.
 * Pickled beetroot – Sweet and tangy, a pleasing combination.
-Careful though – these will stain anything very quickly.
+Careful though – these will stain anything quickly.
 * Sauerkraut – Although not traditionally part of the line-up, I have found that a jar of this complements some cheeses fairly well.
 After all – it is tastebud stimulation this is about, not standing on ceremony.

 # Great combination - Mustard